 But remember that…

 The display suite for Brisbane Skytower is open on site at 222 Margaret Street.
-It’s located on the ground level of the building from 9am – 5pm Monday to Saturday.
+It’s located on the ground level of the building and is open by appointment only.

 Ideal for exploring Brisbane on foot, the Brisbane Skytower is located in the middle of the CBD.
 Close to the Botanical Gardens, the Brisbane River and the waterfront bars and restaurants of Eagle Street Pier, and the famous Southbank.
 The Treasury Casino and shopping precincts such as Wintergarden and Queen Street Mall are also nearby.